jk47/twtr/README.md

 ### New Tests:

-New functional tests in twtr/src/integration-test/groovy/twtr/AngularFunctionalSpec.groovy and labelled with requirement \# (R\#)
+New functional tests in twtr/src/integration-test/groovy/twtr/AngularFunctionalSpec.groovy and labelled with requirement \# (as R\#)

 Jasmine/Karma Tests in the twtr/src/test/javascript/twtrControllerSpec.js file